mmondics/podman-intro/README.md

     Finally, you specify the container image which you would like to run.
 Again, you could have instead used the unique Image ID rather than the full name.

-    You also could have immedietely executed this `podman run` command without first executing the `podman pull`.
+    You also could have immediately executed this `podman run` command without first executing the `podman pull`.
 Podman would have pulled the container image automatically from a container registry if it was not found locally.

 6. In a web browser, navigate to <localhost:8080> to see your nginx service running.